HewlettPackard/Docker-SimpliVity/README.md

 <li class="li">Ensure that you have configured the required variables, as described in the section
   <a class="xref" href="#monitoring-config-sysdig__sysdig-config-k8s">Sysdig configuration for Kubernetes</a>.

-For example, you add the the relevant variables in the <code class="ph codeph">group_vars/vars</code> file.
+For example, you add the relevant variables in the <code class="ph codeph">group_vars/vars</code> file.

 <pre class="pre codeblock"><code>sysdig_restricted_control_role: 'Restricted Control'
 k8s_cluster: ucp_gab-ucp.cloudra.local